NeighNeighNeigh/Alfred_HotkeySystem/README.md

 3) Add the app to the ‘Related apps’ filed within the Hotkey Trigger Object.
 4) Use Alfreds tools to create a list of actions specific to that app.

+# App Specific Workflow Examples

+I have put together 2 example workflows.
+Both of these are using the [List Filter Input](https://www.alfredapp.com/help/workflows/inputs/list-filter/) to build a menu of options.

+## Example App Control - Basic

+In the Basic Example, every item in the List Filter is duplicated into a [Conditional Utility](https://www.alfredapp.com/help/workflows/utilities/conditional/) - then these branch into other Alfred features.
+So selecting the menu item will execute along the relevant branch.
+If you want a new menu item, you add it to the List Filter, and the Conditional, followed by whatever you want Alfred to actually do.
+Do note though, I don't use this method, as I find maintaining it too cumbersome.

+## Example App Control - Advanced

+In the Advanced Example, we still use a List Filter to choose items.
+But instead of maintaining a Conditional for every single list item, we make use of Alfred's [Split Arg Utility](https://www.alfredapp.com/help/workflows/utilities/split-arg/).
+In the Arg field of each List Filter item, the first line is used to indicate which branch to follow in the Conditional.
+The second line (three dashes '---') is used by the Split Args Utility so that everything below will be passed through to the subsequent objects.

+This makes maintaining the menu far easier, as most of the work can be done in the List Filter alone.
+You might have 20 entries in the List Filter, but only 4 branches in the Conditional.
+Once set up, whenever you want to add a new menu item you just add it to the List Filter, give it a nice name and an icon, and fill out the Arg field as required.

+# Conclusion

 And that's it.
 In the end you have two hotkeys.
 One you invoke to adjust systems settings, the other when you need to do something in-app.
 The hotkeys are easy to reach, and one-hit.
 It's great!

 Since implementing it has really become a joy to use.
 The clear distinction between system and app related interactions works really well for me.
 Cheers!